ithacaxyz/porto-react-native/.github/README.md

 ### Deploying the Server

-I'm deploy to railway but you can deploy anywhere [./server/index.ts](../server/index.ts) can run.
+I'm deploying to railway but you can deploy anywhere [./server/index.ts](../server/index.ts) can run.

 ```bash
 just deploy-server